zfried/IRAS_ML_Predictions/README.md

 These should all be saved to the same folder on your device.

 The trained mol2vec model file is too large to upload to GitHub.
-It can be found at (*enter link*).
+It can be found at https://doi.org/10.5281/zenodo.7869214

 Next you will need to activate an RDKit environment to allow for the RDKit module to be used within a Jupyter notebook.
 A tutorial for this can be found at the following link (https://depth-first.com/articles/2020/08/17/getting-started-rdkit-and-jupyter/).